github/open-source-survey/CONTRIBUTING.md

 We're still putting the finishing touches on the survey instrument and aren't quite ready to start collecting survey responses.
 [Sign up for updates](http://opensourcesurvey.org) if you'd like to be notified when the survey is available.

-Right now we're looking for your help in two main areas:
+Right now we're looking for your help in three main areas:

 0. If you're a researcher who's studied topics similar to the ones [we're interested in](./survey-topics.md), we'd love to hear from you about any existing survey instruments that explore these topic areas.
 There's [an issue](https://github.com/github/the-open-source-survey/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) in this repository for each topic area - please let us know about existing work there.